zohaibjawed940/shopify-ai-assistant/README.md

 # Build an AI Agent for Your Storefront

 This template Shopify app installs directly on your storefront and embeds an AI-powered chat widget that engages visitors in real time.
-Shoppers can naturally search for products, ask about your store’s policies or shipping, and complete purchases without ever leaving the conversation.
+Shoppers can intuitively search for products, ask about your store’s policies or shipping, and complete purchases without ever leaving the conversation.
 Under the hood, it leverages the [Model Context Protocol](https://modelcontextprotocol.io/) to tap into Shopify’s APIs for accurate, actionable responses.

 ### MCP Capabilities